frankkahl/wav2mp3/README.md

    - Linux:   bin/linux/release/wav2mp3

 4. To Do:
-   - Adding command line switches for:
-     - recursive/non-recursive directory processing
-     - overwriting already existing MP3 files
-     - setting lame encoding quality
-   - Transferring all meta informations found (e.g. Author, Album etc.) found in the WAV file to ID3 Tags
+   - Transferring all meta informations (e.g. Author, Album etc.) found in the WAV file to ID3 Tags

 5. Licenses: